 Strapi solved all of these problems.
 We had the freedom to choose all the latest tools, frameworks, databases, preferred language, front-end frameworks, and static site generators, in which we are proficient.

-Another great point is that Strapi is open-source, and has a GraphQL plugin that helped us interact with static data without touching the rest of the API.
+Another great point is that Strapi is open-source and has a GraphQL plugin that helped us interact with static data without touching the rest of the API.

 With Strapi, we drastically reduced our manual implementation process.
-It helped us create, deploy and manage the content seamlessly on several digital channels without redeploying, changing codebase, and display layers.
+It helped us create, deploy and manage the content seamlessly on several digital channels without redeploying, changing the codebase, and display layers.

 Now, we don’t need to restart from scratch to rebuild everything.
 Since Strapi is API-driven, it became easier for us to integrate, manipulate, and distribute content through all marketing channels.